demis001/temposeqcount/README.rst

 Licenses
 ========

 The code which makes up this raslpipe is licensed under the GPL license.
-Feel free to use it in your free software/open-source or proprietary projects.
+Feel free to use it in your free software/open-source.

 Issues